mpatricia22/SummitFit/README.md

 * The Footer
 <br>
-The footer provides users with a consistent point of reference that can be accessed on all pages of the website.
-The footer contains a copyright notice, social media icons, address and email to sign-up form.
+The footer provides users with a consistent point of reference/contact information that can be accessed on all pages of the website.
+The footer contains a copyright notice, link to social media icons (using fontawesome icons), address and email to sign-up to newsletter.
+The link to social medias redirects to a new tab when clicked.
  <div align="center">
    <img src="assets/images/screenshots/screenshothome4.png" width="400px"</img>
 </div>